MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/customize-controlled-folders.md

 Microsoft Defender for Endpoint certificate and file indicators can allow signed executable files to access protected folders.
 For implementation details, see [Create indicators based on certificates](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/indicator-certificates).

 > [!Note]
-> This does no apply to scripting engines, including Powershell
+> This does not apply to scripting engines, including Powershell

 ## Customize the notification